About arc42

 GameController

-• Input validation and authentication middleware (JWT verification)
+• Input validation and JWT authentication middleware

 MatchService

-• Match creation and lifecycle management
+• Match creation and lifecycle management for AI matches

 • Stores match metadata (size, strategy, difficulty, participants)